 Academic Program Levels and Degrees Offered

-- Traditional Undergraduate [TUG] - primarily on campus, face-to-face classes with limited online classes.
+- Traditional Undergraduate [TUG] - primarily on campus, face-to-face classes with some classes or sections offered online.
 Offering the Associates of Arts, Bachelor of Arts, and also the Bachelor of Science for non-foreign language education majors as well as a select few specific other majors.

 - Asbury Academy - high school students, prior to high school graduation, are admitted to the Academy, making them eligible to take classes with and follow the policies of the traditional undergraduate level [TUG].

-- Online Undergraduate Programs (formerly Adult Professional Studies) Undergraduate [APS] - adult learners, online classes.
+- Online Undergraduate Program [APS] (formerly Adult Professional Studies) - adult learners, fully online classes.
 Offering the Associate of Science, Bachelor of Science, and elementary teacher certification courses.

 - Graduate Studies [GRAD] - Online graduate programs, depending on degree and program occasional on campus requirements.
-Degrees offered in Business (Master of Business Administration), Media Communication (Master of Arts, Master of Fine Arts) and Education (Master of Arts, Master of Arts in Teaching, and Education Specialist).
+Degrees offered in Business (Master of Business Administration, Master of Science in Accounting), Media Communication (Master of Arts, Master of Arts in Communication, Master of Fine Arts) and Education (Master of Arts, Master of Arts in Teaching, Education Specialist).